StefanoAnzolut/business-guide/source/account/attachments.rst

 - Then navigate to **Attachments to the final e-mail**

-- Choose if only the signed document, signature protocol (for Enterprise customers) or both should be attached to the e-mail
+- Select the signed document, signature protocol (for Enterprise customers) or both to be attached to the e-mail

-- Want your members decide?
-Slide the switch below the documents to the right.
+- Slide the switch below the selected documents to the right if you want your members to choose when to add attachments

-- They will then see a checkbox when setting up a signature invitation and will be able to decide this for each document.
+- When they set up a signature invitation, they can check the box to apply your settings

+- **Example 1:** Let's say you select both signed document and signature protocol in your admin settings and tick the box to let your members choose.
+In this case, your members can choose if they want to send along both documents.
+They can't choose which ones.

+- **Example 2:** Let's say you select only the signed document and don't tick the box to let your members decide.
+In this case, recipients will get the signed document with the confirmation e-mail.
+Your members won't be able to change this.